MicrosoftDocs/dynamics365smb-docs/business-central/design-details-table-structure.md

 ---
 # Design Details: Table Structure
-To understand how the dimension entry storing and posting is redesigned, it is important to understand the table structure.
+To understand how dimension entries are stored storing and posting is redesigned, it is important to understand the table structure.

 ## New Tables
  Three new tables have been designed to manage dimension set entries.